Magic Mushroom Taxonomy – Magic Mushroom Strains, Species & Facts

 First, we’ll lay a little groundwork by explaining the taxonomic ranks (and, specifically, what rank a species falls under).
 Then, we’ll talk a bit about magic mushroom species.
 Finally, we’ll discover what a strain is and detail some of the more popular psilocybin mushroom spore strains, and how they became so famous.

-Remembering the Taxonomic Ranks
+Taxonomic Ranks Classifications

 To understand what a species is, you may have to think back to the biology class you took as a kid.
 As you might recall, all living things are classified into what are called taxonomic ranks—that’s where the term “taxonomy” comes from, which essentially means “the science of classification.”